dasic002/GameOfKings/README.md

 # Game of Kings
+For my second portfolio project with Code Institute I built a game based on a game I play often with friends called **Kings**.

 **Kings** is a simple, fun (and addictive) card game suitable for all ages.
 Exercises the player's memory and strategy skills.
-This project will develop my skills in Javascript, currently building it as a single player VS Robot players.
+This project will develop my skills in Javascript, currently building it as a single player VS Robot players or multiple players using the same device.

 The objective of the game is to score as low as possible, with Kings being worth zero points, the remainder as their numerical value (Jacks and Queens are worth 10pts).